sdthompson1/babylon/docs/README.md

-This folder contains documentation for the language and compiler.
+This folder contains documentation for the current version of the Babylon language, and its prototype compiler (written in C).

+Note that the language specification is still evolving and will very likely change, in non-backwards-compatible ways, in the future.
+Users are advised to wait until "v1.0" before doing any serious work with the language.

  - [compiler.md](compiler.md) is the manual for the compiler.